job openings

 Rocking the Boat offers:

-- Full benefits package including health insurance and 401(k) with 6% employer match after first year
+- Benefits package including Health, Vision, Dental and 401k with 6% employer match

-- 38 days paid time off (including sick and holidays)
+- 38 days paid time off including official holidays (43 after three years)

 Inclusion, Diversity, Equity and Accessibility at Rocking the Boat: